 CrossCountry Mortgage rates

-CrossCountry Mortgage lender review for 2019
+CrossCountry Mortgage review for 2023

 On its website, CrossCountry says:

 "Our mission is simple: to provide you with the best possible advice and benefit to your financial needs while facilitating a straightforward, transparent mortgage process for buyers, sellers and realtors."

 And, judging from its customer feedback, CrossCountry largely achieves these goals.
 There are relatively few complaints and plenty of five-star reviews.

 For some people though, CrossCountry might put a little too much emphasis on the borrower-lender relationship.
 You can’t even get a rate quote online without speaking to a real-live loan officer first.